Laserlife

 Laserlife is a rhythm game developed and published by Choice Provisions.
-It was released in September 2015 for Windows and Mac OS X through the download service Steam, as well as for PlayStation 4 and Xbox One.
+It was released in September 2015 for PlayStation 4 as well as Windows and Mac OS X via digital distribution service Steam, and in October 2015 for Xbox One.

 The game received mixed reviews from critics, complimenting its graphics, sound, and experimental nature, but criticizing its brevity.

 Gameplay

 The player controls two laser beams using the twin sticks of the controller, or by using their hands with an Intel RealSense camera.
 The player must then enter a stage and go through several phases where different actions are required.
 First, the player collects "memory molecules" by pressing one or both of the lasers at the correct time and position along with the beat.
 Second, they must "harmonize" the memory, which involves hitting targets that come towards the player using precise positioning.
 Third, they warp out of the stage, and must avoid barriers called "mental blocks".
 Finally, they must use a QTE to "materialize" the memory.
 The player's score is multiplied depending on how much of a combo they maintain, up to a combo of 40 targets hit or avoided in a row.
 The score is then uploaded to an online leaderboard.